-- Remove the clip from the air filter and remove from the metal hanger.
+- 1. Remove the clip from the air filter and remove from the metal hanger.
 Remove the air filter assembly from the carburetor bore by pulling the entire filter assembly firmly to the side to release it.
 Do not pull straight up. - 2.
-Remove the pre-filter element. - 3.
-Clean the pre-filter element by thoroughly washing the foam element in hot soapy water (dishwashing detergent works well).
+Remove the pre-filter element.

+in hot soapy water (dishwashing detergent works well).
 Repeat twice.

-Thoroughly dry the pre-filter element with a clean towel.
-Oil the foam element with air filter oil.
-Use Traxxas filter oil (part# 5263) or a high-quality, special-purpose foam-filter oil such as that used for off-road motorcycle and ATV engines.
+4. Thoroughly dry the pre-filter element with a clean towel.

+- 5. Oil the foam element with air filter oil.
+Use Traxxas filter oil (part# 5263) or a high-quality, special-purpose foam filter oil like what is used for off-road motorcycle and ATV engines.
 This type of filter oil is available at motorcycle pro-shops.
-Apply a total of 24 drops of Traxxas air filter oil, evenly distributed between the top, bottom, and sides of the filter element.
+Apply a total of 24 drops of Traxxas air filter oil, evenly distributed between the top, bottom and sides of the filter element.
 Squeeze the filter element repeatedly to help spread the oil throughout.
 The filter element should be evenly colored by the oil.
 Even color indicates that the oil is spread evenly.
 Do not squeeze out excess oil.
 Note: Do not use the air filter oil for anything other than the air filter.
-It is not meant to be a lubricant.

-6. Reassemble the filter and install it on the engine.
-Make sure the rubber filter neck fits securely on the carb with no gaps or air leaks.
+It is not meant to be a lubricant. - 6.
+Reassemble the filter and install it on the engine, making sure the rubber filter neck fits securely on the carburetor with no gaps or air leaks.